 Rogers was actually named Leonard Slye?
 Leonard Slye was a very talented young singer and was the co-creator of The Sons of the Pioneers, along with Bob Nolan.
 The Sons of the Pioneers became very successful with hit songs such as “Cool Water” and “Tumbling Tumbleweeds”.
 Leonard’s first movie roll was as one of The Sons of the Pioneers and uncredited.
 Leonard Slye got credit now and again in other movies and he used the name Dick Weston in Wild Horse Rodeo.

 Did you know that the cowboy star we knew and loved called Roy (1937) and The Old Barn Dance (1938).
-In 1938 he had his first starring role as Roy Rodgers in “Under Western Stars”.
-Leonard Slye won an Oscar Nomination for the song “Dusty” in this movie and Roy Rodgers became a star.
-The problem for Leonard Slye was that the name Roy Rodgers had been invented for this movie and, if you understand copyright laws, made the name Roy Rodgers property of the owner of the movie copyrights, namely Republic Studios.
+In 1938 he had his first starring role as Roy Rogers in “Under Western Stars”.
+Leonard Slye won an Oscar Nomination for the song “Dusty” in this movie and Roy Rogers became a star.
+The problem for Leonard Slye was that the name Roy Rogers had been invented for this movie and, if you understand copyright laws, made the name Roy Rogers property of the owner of the movie copyrights, namely Republic Studios.

 Call for availability